kenmanheimer/volto-navigation-dropdown/README.md

 Further work needed:

-* Screen boundaries are not handled well, so that entries in hierarchies that stretch to the edge of the screen can be unselectable.
+* Screen boundaries are not handled well, so that entries in hierarchies that stretch to the edge of the screen could be unreachable and unselectable.
 This is a problem in the underlying React libraries but could be handled with edge detection and menu-opening changes.
 I haven't hit up against the limits in practical applications.
-* There are some menu layout irregularities:
+* The styling is irregular and needs rationalizing.
+  * In general the layout provisions are just expedient.
+They need to be thoroughly thought through and implemented by someone with ui design and styling expertise.
-  * Unintended indentation of entries for nested containers
+  * There's unintended and ragged indentation of entries for containers.
   * Excessive right justification for folder icons in entries whose titles are wrapped.
-* General parameterization of layout parameters like menu minimum and maximum width.
+* General parameterization is needed for layout parameters like menu minimum and maximum width.

 Version 0.3.0 introduces a configurable menu layout change, governed by a setting variable: